Kangiriyanka/joe-farah/src/pages/projects/gameok.md

       setShouldRedirect(true);

     }
-    // Run the effect when an error happens.
+    // Run the effect when an error occurs.
   }, [error]);

   if (shouldRedirect) {
-    // Replace -> No more back button. return <Navigate to="/" replace />;
+    // replace/ ->  No more back button. return <Navigate to="/" replace />;
   }